mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

    * - command
      - String
-     - Canonical extJSON representation of the command.
+     - Relaxed extJSON representation of the command.
 This document MUST be truncated appropriately according to rules defined in the
        `logging specification <../logging/logging.rst>`_, and MUST be replaced with an empty document "{ }" if the command is considered sensitive.

    * - databaseName